Port Orange Flood Insurance (2026): Cost by Zone & How to Buy It

 Is Port Orange in a flood zone?

 Most of it isn't.
-Port Orange is a mainland city and the majority of homes are in low-risk Zone X. Flood risk concentrates along the Halifax River (east side / 32127) and around Spruce Creek, where properties can be Zone AE.
+Port Orange is a mainland city and the majority of homes are in low-risk Zone X — measured, about 71% of the city's land, with the AE share (16%) concentrated along the Halifax River and the Spruce Creek corridor.
+Flood risk concentrates along the Halifax River (east side / 32127) and around Spruce Creek, where properties can be Zone AE.
 Always verify the exact FEMA zone for a specific address.

 How much is flood insurance in Port Orange in 2026?